alice-bot/alice/README.md

 Some breaking changes have been introduced in version [0.2.0].
 Please see the [wiki page] for more info.

+__Anyone running Alice 0.3 or higher is highly encouraged to move to [0.3.6] ASAP.
+Version [0.3.6] will save the state data in Redis as JSON, whereas the previous versions were simply converting the elixir into a string.
+This had some limitations, namely only supporting 50 key-value pairs before producing an unparsable string with a "..." in it.
+Version [0.3.6] will also migrate your existing state to use JSON, so there’s no going back after upgrading.
+This change should not affect handler so it is not a breaking change.__

 For an example bot, see the [Active Alice] bot.
 For an example handler, see [Google Images Handler].